sdiehl/typechecker-zoo/docs/src/system-f-omega/code-generation.md

 **Virtual Machine Approach**: Many languages choose to compile to bytecode for a custom virtual machine.
 Languages like Python, Ruby, and early Java implementations take this route.
 This provides excellent portability and simplifies the compiler, but sacrifices performance due to interpretation overhead.
 Even with just-in-time compilation, the VM approach typically cannot match native code performance for compute-intensive tasks.

-**LibJIT and Lightweight JITs**: Libraries like LibJIT provide a middle ground, offering a simple API for generating machine code without building a full compiler backend.
+**LibJIT**: Libraries like LibJIT provide a middle ground, offering a simple API for generating machine code without building a full compiler backend.
 These work well for domain-specific languages and embedded scripting, but typically lack sophisticated optimizations and broad architecture support.
 They excel at simplicity but plateau quickly in terms of performance.

 **LLVM**: The dominant choice for production compilers, LLVM provides industrial-strength optimization passes and supports virtually every architecture.
 Rust, Swift, and Clang all use LLVM.
 However, LLVM's comprehensiveness comes with significant costs: massive binary sizes (hundreds of megabytes), slow compilation times, and a complex C++ API that requires deep expertise.
-LLVM's optimization passes, while powerful, can take longer than the rest of your compiler combined.
+LLVM's optimization passes, while extremely powerful, can take longer than the rest of your compiler combined.

 **MLIR**: Multi-Level Intermediate Representation is like a higher-level LLVM, which extends LLVM with better support for domain-specific optimizations and heterogeneous computing (think GPUs).
 While powerful for machine learning compilers and specialized domains, MLIR adds even more complexity than LLVM and is still fairly early and undocumented (although I've tired [somewhat to remedy that](https://www.stephendiehl.com/posts/mlir_introduction/)).